 Recovery from Surgery, Illness, or Protecting a Bad Back

-If you have recently had surgery, a prolonged illness or have a bad back, then a recumbent bike is probably a better choice than an upright bike.
+What happens when we are comparing Recumbent Bike benefits vs Upright Bike If you have recently had surgery, a prolonged illness or have a bad back, then a recumbent bike is probably a better choice than an upright bike.
 Recumbent bikes have a wide seat with a supportive back.
 The user pushes out with the feet on the pedals rather than down.
 While just as useful for cardio, recumbent bikes will not work the core muscles as heavily as an upright bike.
 This is counterbalanced by the more comfortable seat possibly leading to longer workout sessions, as well as protecting the user from the extra strain.
 They are also a good choice for someone with bad knees who needs a bike that will allow them to gently rotate their joints while getting a little cardiovascular exercise going at the same time.

-Both Upright and Recumbent Bikes Offer a Great Indoor Cycling Experience
+Exercise Bike Benefits: Both Upright and Recumbent Bikes Offer a Great Indoor Cycling Experience

-There are a lot of advantages to indoor cycling.
+There are a lot of advantages and exercise bike benefits to indoor cycling.
 You are protected from the weather.
 You don’t have to worry about traffic, mean dogs or muggers.
 No one will tease you or laugh at how fat/thin/short/tall/in or out of shape you are.
 You are more likely to exercise regularly when you have an indoor exercise bike in your home or office.
 While you can join online “bike races”, you are primarily in competition with yourself, which means that you can slowly build your strength or stamina over time.
 You can pedal away in the security and anonymity of your own space.
 Only you will know how well you stick to your program.